-The Audit Committee monitors risks associated with the Company's overall financial reporting.
-Among its responsibilities is a review of significant risks and exposures as well as a review of the risk assessment and management processes.
-In addition, the Committee has a responsibility to assess the steps management has taken to minimize such risks.
+Pursuant to its charter, the Audit Committee has primary responsibility for monitoring financial reporting risk.
+As part of its responsibilities, the Committee reviews with management and the independent auditors the Company's policies in regard to risk assessment and management and assesses the steps management has taken to minimize risks to the Company.
+The Committee regularly meets with the independent auditor and management, as appropriate, to review significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements.
 The Audit Committee also reviews the effectiveness and integrity of the Company's financial reporting processes and the Company's internal control structure (including both disclosure controls and procedures and internal control over financial reporting).